PIT-Solutions-Private-Limited/pits_downloadcenter/Documentation/ExtDownloadCenter/KnownProblems/Index.rst

 Known problems
 --------------
+-  Category filter (url copied) not retained all other filters are working fine
 -  There seems only one constraint that on initial page load there will be slight performance hiccup while fetching large number of files > 4000.